It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

-There is a growing need to cut down on carbon emissions worldwide and store CO2 from the air in plants and soils that grow food.
+There is a growing need for carbon farming worldwide and storing CO2 from the air in plants and soils that grow food.
+Carbon farming is one of the most reliable methods of nature-based solutions.

-In this article, I will discuss why carbon farming have a key role for land owners however, you might also want to read Carbon farming: How it's good for the environment, farmers and biodiversity
+In this article, we will discuss why carbon farming has a key role for land owners.

 Carbon farming is a giant step towards nature restoration and enhances the recovery of degraded soils, boosts crop yields, and lowers pollution by minimizing erosion and fertilizer runoff, purifying surface and groundwater, and promoting microbial activity and soil biodiversity, in addition to offsetting emissions.